-The change in fair value of the Anti-Dilution Obligation increased by \$6.0 million from the year ended December 31, 2020 compared to the year ended December 31, 2021.
-The increase was primarily due to a \$0.86 increase in the per share fair value of our common stock used to determine the fair value of the Anti-Dilution Obligation from December 31, 2020 through the settlement date in connection with the fourth Series A preferred stock closing, as compared to the \$0.09 increase in the per share fair value of our common stock used to determine the fair value of the Anti-Dilution Obligation from December 31, 2019 to December 31, 2020.
+The change in fair value of the Anti-Dilution Obligation increased by \$6.7 million from the nine months ended September 30, 2020 compared to the nine months ended September 30, 2021.
+The increase was primarily due to a \$0.86 increase in the per share fair value of our common stock used to determine the fair value of the Anti-Dilution Obligation from December 31, 2020 to September 31, 2021, as compared to the \$0.01 increase in the per share fair value of our common stock used to determine the fair value of our common stock used to determine the fair value of the Anti-Dilution Obligation from December 31, 2020 to September 31, 2021, as compared to the \$0.01 increase in the per share fair value of our common stock used to determine the fair value of the Anti-Dilution Obligation from December 31, 2020.